 Information technology played a key role in the dissemination of information to the many citizens who participated in the Community Collaboration process.
 The City and County websites served as clearing houses for progress updates, Letters of Intent from potential partners, and even the draft agreements during final negotiations.
+The latter

-The latter two classes of documents are typically kept secret in corporate and even public-sector negotiations.
+"We didn't argue over stereotypes.
+We just got real options on the table." two classes of documents are typically kept secret in corporate and even public-sector negotiations.
 But the public officials here made this web access essential because it gave interested citizens the opportunity to be prepared and knowledgeable at the public forums which shaped the process, interviewed candidates, and set standards for review.